Ankushpine/Product-Transaction-Backend/README.md

 The product transaction backend, crafted using Node.js and MongoDB, ensures smooth handling of transactions.
 All error cases are carefully managed, guaranteeing a hassle-free experience for users.
 APIs are fetched seamlessly, bringing in data accurately and efficiently.

-- Product details are fetched from the given APIs as soon as the server starts.
+- Product details are fetched from the given API as soon as the server starts.
 - For the database, MongoDB is used.

 ### Hosted Link : [Link](https://product-transaction-backend.onrender.com)